-- · the level and timing of its capital expenditures; - the cost of acquisitions; - its debt service requirements and other liabilities; - fluctuations in its working capital needs; - its ability to borrow funds and access capital markets; - · restrictions contained in its debt agreements; - the amount of cash reserves established by its general partner; and - other business risks affecting its cash levels.
+- the level and timing of its capital expenditures; - the cost of acquisitions; - its debt service requirements and other liabilities; - fluctuations in its working capital needs; - its ability to borrow funds and access capital markets; - restrictions contained in its debt agreements; - the amount of cash reserves established by its general partner; and - other business risks affecting its cash levels.

-The amount of cash Enable has available for distribution to us depends primarily on its cash flow rather than on its profitability, which may prevent Enable from making distributions, even during periods in which Enable records net income.
+The amount of cash Enable has available for distribution on its units, including the Series A Preferred Units, to us depends primarily on its cash flow rather than on its profitability, which may prevent Enable from making distributions, even during periods in which Enable records net income.

-The amount of cash Enable has available for distribution depends primarily upon its cash flows and not solely on profitability, which will be affected by non-cash items.
+The amount of cash Enable has available for distribution on its units, including the Series A Preferred Units, depends primarily upon its cash flows and not solely on profitability, which will be affected by non-cash items.
 As a result, Enable may make cash distributions during periods when it records losses for financial accounting purposes and may not make cash distributions during periods when it records net earnings for financial accounting purposes.